Did Dante Alighieri Suffer From a Sleep Disorder?

 Giuseppe Plazzi, head of the sleep lab at the University of Bologna, has argued that Dante Alighieri might have suffered from narcolepsy with cataplexy all the way back in the 14th century, as his autobiographical masterpiece The Divine Comedy features most of the symptoms, including cataplexy.
 In the middle of his journey through Hell, for instance, Dante hears the tragic love story of two lost spirits and collapses.
 “I fainted out of pity, and, as if l were dying, fell, as a dead body falls.”

 The idea that Dante suffered from narcolepsy is certainly intriguing, but most sleep specialists—including Plazzi—date the first unequivocal description of cataplexy to 1877, when German psychiatrist Karl Westphal presented a case at a meeting of the Berlin Medical and Psychological Society.
 He had witnessed several attacks in one of his patients, a bookbinder called Herr Ehlert.
 “His eyes close involuntarily, and he cannot keep them open,” Westphal told his medical audience.
 At the same time, he loses all strength in his limbs and the ability to speak.
 He cannot move, and must sit or lean on something. . .
+He reports that he hears and understands what is said to him during an attack.”

 On another occasion, Westphal watched Ehlert “staggering like an intoxicated person,” then standing and swaying but without falling.
 “During this time, slight twitching movements in the face were observed, as were movements of the jaw.”
 To Westphal, it looked as though Ehlert was searching for a chair or seat to hold himself up.
 When he finally found a support, he murmured “Chair,” and with eyes half-shut added, “Professor, please excuse me while I take a seat.”